• Rash icon insinuating that Lavengel treats, soothes, and heals rashes and dermatitis

 Allergy + Atopic Dermatitis (Eczema)

 As you might guess, allergy dermatitis stems from a specific allergen that your dog is sensitive to.
-It could be due to seasonal factors (pollen, dust, dry air), environmental factors (grass, hay, chemicals, fleas, parasites, etc.), or food-related sensitivities (beef, dairy, chicken, soy, wheat, etc).
+It could be due to seasonal factors (pollen, dust, dry air), environmental factors (grass, chemicals, fleas, parasites, etc.), or food-related sensitivities (beef, dairy, chicken, wheat, etc).

 More often than not, identifying a specific allergen can involve skin allergy tests, a blood test, and (especially with food allergies) a "trial and error" process of elimination.
+See our Complete Guide to Canine Food Allergies for more on this hot-button topic.

 Atopic dermatitis (atopy, or atopic eczema) is the most common form of canine dermatitis and itching.
 It may come about due to an allergen, but in some cases, a genetically-predisposed immune system reaction may be the cause with no identifiable allergen.